lenscas/tealr/README.md

 ## Note:
 Both `rlua` and `mlua` are behind the feature flags `rlua` and `mlua`.

-It also reexports these crates and allows you to set flags through it (the forwarded flags are the same with either the prefix `rlua_` or `mlua_`.
-For example if you want to enable `mlua/async` then you need to enable `tealr/mlua_async`)
+Tealr reexports these crates and allows you to set flags through it (the forwarded flags are the same with either the prefix `rlua_` or `mlua_`.
+For example if you want to enable `mlua/async` then you need to enable `tealr/mlua_async`).

+Please, do not set feature flags directly in mlua/rlua and instead set them through tealr.
+The API of these crates can change depending on what feature flags are set and tealr needs to be made aware of those changes.

 ## Expose a value to lua/teal
 Exposing types to lua as userdata is almost the same using tealr as it is using rlua and mlua